A Seat at the Table: Digital Exhibit

-“A Seat at the Table” exhibit is inspired by U.S. Congresswoman Shirley Chisholm’s words and work toward creating a more inclusive democracy.
+“A Seat at the Table” exhibit is inspired by Congresswoman Shirley Chisholm’s words and work toward creating a more inclusive democracy.
 The first phase of the exhibit opened in October 2018 and is made possible with the generous support of the Fund II Foundation.

 In 1968, Shirley Chisholm became the first black woman elected to Congress.
-Four years later, she became the first black candidate to run for the presidential nomination of a major party and the first woman to seek the Democratic Party’s nomination.
-Congresswoman Chisholm stepped up, claimed her seat at the table of public discourse, and made a difference by representing a wide range of people and issues.
+Four years later, she became the first black woman candidate to run for the presidential nomination of a major party and the first woman to seek the Democratic Party’s nomination.
+The exhibit shares how Congresswoman Chisholm stepped up, claimed her seat at the table of public discourse, and made a difference by representing a wide range of people and issues.